Building Access Database – Glossary (Microsoft 365 Edition)

 Aggregate Function

-A predefined function that performs a calculation on a set of values (typically a column of data) and returns a single value.
-Common examples in Access include:
+A predefined function that performs a calculation on a set of values (typically a field/column) and returns a single result.
+In Access 365, aggregate functions are commonly used in queries, reports, and Totals rows.
+Examples include:

 Calculated data: